eremit4/eremit4-blog/content/posts/adversary-tracking/hispanic-toad/index.md

       class="mx-auto"
   >}}

-- both versions use ipify and ipinfo to collect IP address and geolocation data from the victims
+Finally, both variants implement the same victim profiling techniques.
+Each kit collects the victim’s public IP address and geolocation data by querying ipify and ipinfo, enriching the stolen credentials with contextual metadata before exfiltration.

+This convergence of signatures, tooling choices, and data collection methods reinforces the hypothesis of a shared operational lineage — even if definitive attribution remains out of reach for now.

 {{< figure
     src="img/hispanic-toad-3.webp"